SE-ML/se-ml.github.io/best_practices/_posts/2020-02-02-doc_features.md

 Although feature names can be descriptive, it is important to also document their rationale in order to facilitate communication and share the knowledge among team members.

-This practice assumes that whenever a feature owner is leaving a team, the ownership is transferred to other members.
+This practice suggests that whenever a feature owner is leaving a team, the ownership is transferred to other members.